osrg/ryu-handson/README.md

 Preparation
 -----------
-Set up Ubuntu 14.04 Desktop Virtual Machine environment.
-We tested this with Fusion on Mac OS X.
+Set up Ubuntu 14.04 Server Edition Virtual Machine environment.
+We tested this with Fusion on Mac OS X and VirtualBox on Windows 8.

 Setup
 -----